converged-computing/playground/docs/concepts.md

  - **Docker**: run the tutorial via a Docker container (local)
  - **AWS**: run the tutorial on an AWS EC2 instance
  - **GCP**: run the tutorial on Google Compute Engine

-And coming soon or hopefully (when resources allow):

  - **Podman**: run the tutorial via a Podman container (local or HPC)

+And coming soon or hopefully (when resources allow or when requested):

  - **Singularity**: run the tutorial via a Singularity container (e.g., for HPC)
  - **Azure**: run the tutorial on Azure cloud